clintjb/clintjb.github.io/_pages/mba.md

 * Ethics
 * Entrepreneurship

-Most information I found had suggested somewhere between 8-12 hours per week per subject is required to complete the courses.
-As a father of two and quite a demanding job, I had decided to look at this as a long-term goal and take one subject at a time.
+Most resources suggested dedicating 8-12 hours per week per subject.
+As a father of two with a demanding job, I decided to treat this as a long-term goal, tackling one subject at a time.
+My commute offered a perfect opportunity, allowing me to allocate an hour per workday to study on my tablet during transit.

-I have a reasonable distance to travel to work so generally allocated one hour per work day to study during transit on my tablet.
-All in all, it was a 2.5 year effort; but the flexibility this way of working gave really allowed me to manage it well within my schedule.
-The quality of the courses was phenomenal and I would highly recommend to all.
-If you have any questions or would like to know more from my experience on the topic, please drop me a line.
+All told, it was a 2.5-year effort.
+However, the flexibility this approach provided allowed me to manage it effectively within my schedule.
+The quality of the courses was phenomenal, and I highly recommend this path to anyone considering it.
+If you have questions or would like to learn more about my experience, please feel free to reach out.

 ---
 ![Wharton](/images/mba/wharton.png){: style="float:left; padding-right:10px"}